RooHTaylor/PHP-Course/Introduction to PHP.md

 When you run a command on the SQL database it's called a query.
 There are many different kinds of queries for creating new databases and tables, and much more, but for today we are going to focus on the ones that manipulate data within a database table that has already been created.
 The query syntax can become very complicated so it will be explained as simply as possible.

+Queries often read a little bit like natural language, but they must be written using specific formats.

 ### Insert ###

 An *insert query* is used to insert data into a table.
 You can use it to insert one or multiple rows at one time.
 The syntax for a basic insert query is: